hiway/mix_freebsd_pkg/README.md

   * Modify `project` in `mix.exs` to add `freebsd_pkg: []`
   * Add `user` under `freebsd_pkg`
   * Group with the same name as user is automatically created
+  * Specify `group` if default behaviour is not suitable

 ```elixir
 # mix.exs